pgnikolov/QRWaver/README.md

   - Base URL for short links
     - Development: uses the current request host (e.g., http://127.0.0.1:5000) so local slugs resolve correctly.
     - Production: uses `PUBLIC_BASE_URL` when set; otherwise falls back to the request host.
   - UTM defaults stored on each `QRCode` are merged with incoming query UTMs (incoming takes precedence).
 The merged UTMs are logged with the scan, and for URL QRs they are forwarded to the destination URL without overwriting any `utm_*` already present there.
+In analytics, empty or unspecified UTM values are excluded from breakdowns (only labeled values are shown).
+  - Unique counts: besides total scans, analytics compute unique visitors by IP in two ways:
+    - All‑time unique by IP (within the requested time window)
+    - Daily unique by IP series (distinct IPs per calendar day)

 ---